 No. Items to check and commands Action 7 Use the show web-authentication statistics command to check the communication status with the RADIUS server.
 If the value displayed for TxTotal under [RADIUS frames] is 0, check whether the aaa authentication web-authentication default group radius and radius-server host configuration commands have been set correctly.
-For AX3800S, AX3600S, and AX2400S series switches, even if communication is restored from the no-response state of the RADIUS server caused by the dead interval functionality, an authentication error occurs.
-This is because no authentication check is performed on the RADIUS server during the time interval specified by the authentication radius-server dead-interval configuration command.
-In this case, if the authentication failure due to no response from the RADIUS server continues too long, change the setting value of the authentication radius-server dead-interval-timer command.
-The authentication dead-interval-timer command.
+For AX3800S, AX3600S, and AX2400S series switches, even if communication is restored from the no-response state of the RADIUS server caused by the dead interval functionality, an authentication energy by the dead interval functionality, an authentication energy by the dead-interval configuration command.
+In this case, if the authentication failure due to no response from the RADIUS server continues too long, change the setting value of the authentication command or execute the clear web-authentication dead-interval-timer command.
 The authentication by the first RADIUS server resumes.
 For other cases, go to No. 8.
 8 Check whether the password and user ID are registered on the RADIUS server.
 If the user ID is not registered, register it on the RADIUS server.
 For other cases, go to No. 9.
 9 Use the show web-authentication statistics command to check whether Web authentication statistics are displayed.
 If Web authentication statistics are not displayed, go to No. 10.
 For other cases, go to No. 11.
 10 Check whether the web-authentication system-auth-control configuration command has been set.
 If the web-authentication system-auth-control configuration command has not been set, set the command.
 For other cases, go to No. 11.
 11 Execute the show web-authentication logging command and check for operation problems.
 If The login failed because of hardware restriction. is output in the log of the show web-authentication logging command, see 4.2.2 Actions to be taken when a VLAN identification table resource shortage occurs.
 If authentication information for the port to which the authentication terminal is connected is not displayed in fixed VLAN mode, use the web-authentication port configuration command to check whether the authenticating port has been set correctly.
 Also, make sure that the authenticating port to which the terminal is connected is neither in the link-down status nor is shut down.
 For other cases, go to No. 13.
 12 If no account is recorded on the accounting server, use the show web-authentication statistics command to check the communication status with the accounting server.
 If the value displayed for TxTotal under [Account frames] is 0, check whether the aaa accounting web-authentication default start-stop group radius and radius-server host configuration commands have been set correctly.
 For other cases, check the Web authentication configuration.